Olympic Peninsula Salmon Derby

 Also please see the Frequently Asked Questions for details on how the derby will run.

-a) Derby tickets cost $40 per person ($42.50 online) for 1 or all 3 days.
-[One ticket is good for the whole derby or for whatever days you go out.]
+a) Derby tickets cost $40 per person ($44 online) for 1 or all 3 days.

 c) Participants must have a current Derby ticket prior to fishing.
-[There are no stickers.]

 d) Each person on vessel must have a ticket, whether fishing or not and regardless of age.

-a) You must comply with “Fishing Guidelines”.
+a) You must comply with “Fishing Guidelines” in this brochure.

 b) You are responsible for complying with all Washington State, Coast Guard, and other applicable rules.

 a) Only legal clipped-fin Chinook/Blackmouth salmon at least 22 inches long, submitted during Derby hours with all required data, are eligible for prizes.
-[See Frequently Asked Questions for comments about the clipped fin restriction.]

 c) Fish must be transported by boat (via water) to one of the five official Derby weigh stations/launch ramps.
-[See “Weigh Stations”]

 d) All fish are subject to inspection by Derby officials and/or fish biologists.

 a) You (or a representative with your ticket) may claim prizes at the awards ceremony.
-[See “Schedule” for time and location; also see descriptions of "Top Cash Prizes and "Other Prizes" for further prize details, which are subject to change.]

 b) You do NOT need to be present to win, but only IF your ticket is legible and you meet all requirements.